scrambldchannel/https-scrambldchannel.github.io-/content/Adventures with pre-commit hooks.md

 ### Static type checking with mypy

 For any new Python projects I start, I'm getting into the habit of adding type hints.
-On a couple of projects, I've made the mistake of not really checking them as I go and finding that I have a complicated mess to unpick when I finally run mypy.
+On a couple of projects, I've made the mistake of not really checking them as I go and find that I have a complicated mess to unpick when I finally run mypy.
 Using it as a pre-commit hook means I can fix them incrementally which avoids a future headache.
-For simpler scripts I'd probably not bother but it makes sense to have it as default.
+For simpler projects, I'd probably not bother but it makes sense to have it as default.
 The following snippet adds mypy as a hook:

 ```yaml
 -   repo: https://github.com/pre-commit/mirrors-mypy